 - Ability to deal decisively and fairly with problem coworkers.

-Welcome to a VUCA(Volatile, Uncertain, Complex, Ambiguous) world
+Welcome to a VUCA (Volatile, Uncertain, Complex, Ambiguous) world

 “The rate of change in the business world today is greater than our ability to respond,” states Tanmay Vora, performance improvement specialist, and author.
 To adapt, leaders will also have to radically change their mindset.
-This will include skills like:

 - An abundance mindset: Spot the growth possibilities in challenges and unique problems and meld different disciplines instead of simply doing what’s required.